kev-m/pyCoilGen/docs/source/configuration.md

 ## Generate Outputs

-The primary purpose of the application is to calculate the wire path of the coil that produces the desired target field.
+The primary purpose of `pyCoilGen` is to calculate the wire path of the coil that produces the desired target field.

 ### Generate Cylindrical PCB Output